ETH Zurich: Zentrum campus

 The main building of ETH Zurich was built from 1858 to 1864 under Gustav Zeuner; the architect, however, was Gottfried Semper, who was a professor of architecture at ETH Zurich at the time and one of the most important architectural writers and theorists of the age.
 Semper worked in a neoclassical style that was unique to him; and the namesake and architect of the Semperoper in Dresden.
 It emphasized bold and clear massings with a detailing, such as the rusticated ground level and giant order above, that derived in part from the work of Andrea Palladio and Donato Bramante.
 During the construction of the University of Zurich, the south wing of the building was allocated to the University until its own new main building was constructed (1912–1914).
-At about the same time, Semper's ETH Zurich building was enlarged and received its impressive cupola.
-The university's engineering and computer science departments are located around here.
+At about the same time, Semper's ETH Zurich building was enlarged and received its cupola.

+The main building stands directly across the street from the University Hospital of Zurich and, right alongside the main building of the University of Zurich.

 Hönggerberg campus

+The Hönggerberg campus is a more classical university campus, consisting mainly of university buildings and student accommodation.